-12 Crochet Costumes That Will Knock Your Crocheted Socks Right Off!
+12 Crochet Costumes That Will Knock Your Knit Socks Right Off!

-These creative and cute (or both) crochet costumes will knock your socks off!
+These creative and cute (or both) crochet costumes will knock your knit socks off!

 From crocheted dinosaur costumes to movie-inspired costumes from Brave and Frozen, this is some impressive crochet talent.

 Crocheter Veronica Knight made this Cyclops costume.
 Luckily, a friend of hers shared it!